PL-Swift/docs/content/install.md

 outputs anything unusual.

-Sometimes, you maybe have both, PostgreSQL binaries via Homebrew, and for example the PostgreSQL.app.
+Sometimes, you may have both, PostgreSQL binaries via Homebrew, and for example the PostgreSQL.app.
 This can result in such: